Māori and Pacific Employability Programme

 How do you know about the kinds of careers that exist unless you know someone in them or have been exposed to them in another way?

-The Māori Pasifika Employability Programme provides students with the opportunity to explore various career pathways, better understand how personal values and interests align to opportunities, and increase their awareness and understanding of employers and employer environments.
+The Māori and Pacific Employability Programme provides students with the opportunity to explore various career pathways, better understand how personal values and interests align to opportunities, and increase their awareness and understanding of employers and employer environments.
 All the while, they are getting better prepared for future opportunities.

 There is a strong emphasis on creating a space for students to see the value of their cultural identity within the profession they choose.
 The added benefit is that it provides employers with the opportunity to develop their talent pipeline whilst also increasing their brand and reputation with students and their whanau.